Myra Christopher, Consumer Representative

 In addition to the AACN Certification Corporation board of directors, Christopher serves on The American Journal of Bioethics Editorial Board and the Coalition to Transform Advanced Care (CTAC) board.

-She is a member of the Institute of Medicine (IOM) Committee on Advancing Pain Research Care and Education, American Hospital Association Circle of Life committee, a consultant to the Duke Institute for Care at the End of Life, and serves on The University of Kansas School of Nursing advisory board.
+She has served on the Institute of Medicine’s Committee on Advancing Pain Research, Care and Education; the American Academy of Pain Medicine, Primary Care Special Interest Group; and the American Hospital Association Circle of Life Committee.
+She has been a consultant to the Duke Institute for Care at the End of Life and serves on The University of Kansas School of Nursing advisory board.

 A prolific writer and presenter, Christopher has authored or co-authored recent articles in Pain Medicine, The American Journal of Bioethics, HEC Forum and AAHPM Bulletin.

-She has received many awards for her work to improve care for those with advanced illness and chronic pain, including the American Academy of Pain Medicine Patient Advocacy Award (2010), American Academy of Pain Management “Head Heart” Award (2009), William Jewell College’s W.F.
+She has received many awards for her work to improve care for those with advanced illness and chronic pain, including the American Academy of Hospice and Palliative Medicine Presidential Citation Award (2012), an Honorary Doctor of Humane Letters from National University of Health Sciences (2011), the American Academy of Pain Medicine Patient Advocacy Award (2010), American Academy of Pain Management “Head Heart” Award (2009), William Jewell College’s W.F.
 Yates Medallion for Distinguished Service (2008), the GE Healthcare-AACN Pioneering Spirit Award (2006) and the Kansas City Council on Philanthropy Nonprofit Professional of the Year (2006).

-Named Honorary Alumnus of the Year by the Kansas University School of Nursing in 2003, Christopher earned a Bachelor of Arts in philosophy with an emphasis in bioethics from the University of Missouri, Kansas City, in 1984.
+Named Honorary Alumnus of the Year by the University of Kansas School of Nursing in 2003, Christopher earned a Bachelor of Arts in philosophy with an emphasis in bioethics from the University of Missouri, Kansas City, in 1984.